nelsonk/dialer/README.md

 - Upload customer campaign details to database
 - Auto call customers
-- Redirect customer call to custom asterisk dialplan to play training audio
+- Redirect customer call to a custom asterisk dialplan to play training audio
 - Move customer through the training modules depending on whether they successfully listened to previous module
-- Retry failed calls at same time throughout the week till successful

 ## Installation